dzzie/humidor.net/readme.md

   * [4] AdaFruit Wireless Ethernet Shield - $40
   * [5] Haier 8 bottle thermoelectric wine cooler - $100
   * [6] External Watchdog (optional) - $16
+  * [7] 9 volt 1 Amp DC center positive power adapter w/ 2.1mm plug - $7
   * WebServer with Php and MySql support
-  * 9-12v 1 Amp DC center positive power adapter w/ 2.1mm plug
-  * Total Cost: $200
+  * Total Cost: $200 (including thermoelectric cooler as humidor)

 Note: Make sure your Arduino is powered by a 1 amp or higher rated external power supply when using with the CC3000!
 Less will lead to unstable behavior and lockups!